16 Things To Do Near Combe Haven Holiday Park

 16 Things to do near Combe Haven Holiday Park

-Combe Haven is a popular holiday park located in St Leonards on Sea near Hastings in Sussex.
+Combe Haven is a popular holiday park in St Leonards on Sea near Hastings in Sussex.

-Although there are plenty of activities to keep everyone entertained on the park, what is there to do near Combe Haven?
+Although there are plenty of activities to keep everyone entertained in the park, there are plenty of interesting things to do near Combe Haven.

 Read on to discover exactly what there is to do in the area.